anoopmundathan/frontend-nanodegree-feedreader/README.md

-# Feed Reader Testing Project
+# frontend-nanodegree-feedreader

-This Project is part of Udacity Front End Web Developer Nanodegree and it demonstrate 'test driven development' using  Testing framework [Jasmine](http://jasmine.github.io/).
+This Project is part of Udacity Front End Web Developer Nanodegree and it demonstrate 'test driven development (TDD)' using  Testing framework [Jasmine](http://jasmine.github.io/).
 This app basically load RSS feeds from different sites.

 ## Getting Started
 ### Setup